 Siraya Pai

 Siraya Pai is a Taiwan-based freelance writer, translator, and theatre critic.
 Her work explores the relation and translation between theatre, music, and language.
 She has introduced foundational texts into the Mandarin world, including Michael Chekhov’s To the Actor, Phillip Zarrilli’s Psychophysical Acting, Christopher B. Balme’s Theatrical Public Sphere, Jonathan Burrows’s A Choreographer’s Handbook, and Eleanor Margolies’s Props, as well as the collection Empty Stages, Crowded Flats: Performativity As Curatorial Strategy.
-Her portfolio also features works by Beckett, Ibsen, and Tennessee Williams, alongside the musical Hedwig.
-Her most recent book is a history of Taiwanese musical theatre, while other articles and critiques can be found in ARTCO, Performing Arts Review, and ARTALKS.
+Her portfolio also features works by Beckett, Ibsen, and Tennessee Williams, alongside the musical Hedwig and the Angry Inch.
+Her most recent book is a history of Taiwanese musical theatre, while other articles and critiques can be found in ARTCO, Performing Arts Review, and ARTalks.

 Alastor Chow